cherriecyl/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - Cherrie

 The log of my #100DaysOfCode challenge.
-Started on Tuesday 12 May 2020.
+Started on Thursday 14 May 2020.

 ## Log